SeuTao/RSNA2019_Intracranial-Hemorrhage-Detection/3DNet/README.md

 - Please refer to [Med3D: Transfer Learning for 3D Medical Image Analysis](https://arxiv.org/abs/1904.00625) for more details：

 ### TODO
-- [x] 3D-ResNet series pre-trained models
-- [x] Transfer learning training code
+- [x] Baseline (pure 3D ConvNet) code for TReNDS Neuroimaging challenge
-- [x] Training with multi-gpu
-- [ ] 3D efficient pre-trained models（e.g., 3D-MobileNet, 3D-ShuffleNet）
+- [ ] Code and pretrained models for Intracranial-Hemorrhage-Detection (RSNA2019 challenge dataset)
-- [ ] 2D medical pre-trained models
+- [ ] More baseline code and pretrained models for recent Medical Image Challenges
-- [x] Pre-trained MedicalNet models based on more medical dataset

-### Acknowledgement
-We thank [3D-ResNets-PyTorch](https://github.com/kenshohara/3D-ResNets-PyTorch) and [MRBrainS18](https://mrbrains18.isi.uu.nl/) which we build MedicalNet refer to this releasing code and the dataset.

-### Contribution
-If you want to contribute to MedicalNet, be sure to review the [contribution guidelines](https://github.com/Tencent/MedicalNet/blob/master/CONTRIBUTING.md)